th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 # Nibbles - EASY Write-Up
 ---
 Nibbles is an easy box from Hack the Box.
-The solution involves creating mechanism to bruteforce a password despite the presence of a rate-limiting blacklist, exploiting a CVE in an outdated CMS application, and performing a simple privilege escalation with sudo.
+The solution involves creating a mechanism to bruteforce a password despite the presence of a rate-limiting blacklist, exploiting a CVE in an outdated CMS application, and performing a simple privilege escalation with sudo.

 ## Initial Scanning
 ---